** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 ROUND(NumberFieldA, NumberFieldB)

-TRANSITION_FROM () - Checks whether the activation path is coming from the selected stage.
-Returns true if stage activation is coming from the specified stage, false otherwise.
-Can only be used in process template rules (i.e., in conditions for actions), an error is generated if used in other types of expressions.
+TRANSITION_FROM () - This function checks whether the activation path is coming from the selected stage.
+It returns true if stage activation is coming from the specified stage, false otherwise.
+The function can only be used in process template rules (i.e., in conditions for actions).
+An error is generated if used in other types of expressions.

 TRANSITION_FROM(Stage[Requirements])

-HAS_ANY_TAG () - Returns a list of users that have any of the supplied tags.
+HAS_ANY_TAG () - A function that returns a list of users that have any of the supplied tags.

 HAS_ANY_TAG(Tag[SalesDirector], Tag[President])

-HAS_ALL_TAGS () - Returns a list of users that have all of the supplied tags.
+HAS_ALL_TAGS () - A function that returns a list of users that have all of the supplied tags.

 HAS_ALL_TAGS(Tag[SalesDirector], Tag[VPMarketing])

-INTERSECT () - finds the intersection between multiple lists of the same type.
+INTERSECT () - A function that finds the intersection between multiple lists of the same type.
 Only the values that are found in all the supplied lists are returned.

 INTERSECT(HAS_ALL_TAGS(Tag[Thermosets], Tag[TechnicalService]), HAS_ANY_TAG(Tag[Manager], Tag[Representative]))

-UNION () - Calculates the union between multiple lists of the same type.
+UNION () - This function calculates the union between multiple lists of the same type.
 All the values that are found in all the supplied lists are returned.
 List members are not repeated if found multiple times.

 UNION(HAS_ANY_TAG(Tag[Chemist], Tag[SynthesisLab]), HAS_ALL_TAGS(Tag[LabManager]))

-CREATED_BY () - Determines if the process has been created by supplied users.
-Returns true if one of the supplied users has created the process, false otherwise.
+CREATED_BY () - This function determines if the process has been created by supplied users.
+It returns true if one of the supplied users has created the process, false otherwise.

 CREATED_BY(Tag[SalesDirector]) OR CREATED_BY(Tag[LabManager])